 If you want to change the legal structure of your business at a later date, it can be implemented fairly easily.

-One of the prominent advantages of partnership is that partnerships can be cost-efficient as each party in a partnership may specialize in certain areas of the business.
+One of the prominent advantages of a partnership is that partnerships can be cost-efficient as each party in a partnership may specialize in certain areas of the business.

 Disadvantages of Partnership